Sam Tanson was born on 4 April 1977 in Luxembourg.

 Education and qualifications

-Following her classical secondary school studies at Lycée Robert Schuman, Sam Tanson obtained a law degree at the Université Paris 1 Panthéon-Sorbonne in 2000.
+Following her classical secondary school studies at Lycée Robert Schuman, Sam Tanson obtained a law degree at the Université Paris 1 Panthéon-Sorbonne in the year 2000.
 She continued her studies at the Institut d’études politiques in Paris, where she received her degree in 2002.
-In 2008, she pursued a master's 2 degree by correspondence in environmental law from the University of Limoges.
+In 2008, she pursued a master’s II degree by correspondence in environ-mental law from the University of Limoges.

-Following the legislative elections of 14 October 2018, Sam Tanson joined the government as Minister for Culture and Minister for Housing on 5 December 2018 in the coalition government formed by the Democratic Party (DP), the Luxembourg Socialist Workers’ Party (LSAP) and the Green Party (déi gréng).
-On 6 September 2019, Sam Tanson was temporarily appointed Minister of Justice.
-On 11 October 2019, after Félix Braz' resignation due to health issues, Sam Tanson was appointed Minister of Justice while keeping her Culture portfolio.
+Following the legislative elections of 14 October 2018, Sam Tanson joined the government as Minister for Culture and Minister for Housing on 5 December 2018 in the coalition government formed by the Democratic Party (DP), the Lux-embourg Socialist Workers’ Party (LSAP) and the Green Party (déi gréng).
+Following a government reshuffle, Sam Tanson was appointed Minister of Justice on 11 October 2019.
+She handed over the Housing portfolio while keeping the Culture portfolio.

 Other political posts